Ground state energy and phase transitions of Long-range XXZ using VQE: Results

 \subsection{Depth 2}

 In this section, depth 2 has been employed to accurately determine the ground state energy.
 In the previous section, we used the error in the VQE algorithm (with respect to the actual ground state), to study different phases of LRXXZ, but in fact we can also use the same ansatz circuit at a higher depth to find the ground state energy more accurately.
-In this case, we have taken $J<0$, for some unknown reason, changing the sign gave us a better ground state energy when evaluated using VQE.
-The ansatz circuit is the same as previously shown in Fig.~(\ref{cicruit2}).
+In this case, we have taken $J<0$ and $J>0$.
+We observed that changing the sign gave us a better ground state energy when evaluated using VQE.
+The reason is that the Hamiltonian with the negative J has a much higher ground state energy compared to the $J>0$ case.
+Therefore, it was comparatively easier for the optimiser to reach the ground state for the $J<0$ case.
+In fact, to achieve accuracy for the positive $J$ Hamiltonian, we applied Ry gates on our initial AFM state.
+This allowed us to explore a larger Hilbert space and was not restricted to a certain spin sector.
+In turn, this allowed us to explore states with lower energy.
+The ansatz circuit is the same as previously shown in Fig.~(\ref{fig:variational_circuit}).
 A strategy for faster convergence is used, where the parameters of the ground state energy at one point have been passed on to the next point as the initial parameters for the next, and so on.
 We have used the Cobyla optimiser with 4000 iterations.
-The Fig.~(\ref{fig:ferro3d}) shows that the maximum relative error is around $0.03$, which is around $3\%$and the minimum relative error is $0$.
-This reflects that our VQE works well for a wide range of parameters, even in depth 2, which has never been reported in previous studies \cite{wiersema2020exploring,wang2023scalable}
+We observe from Fig.~(\ref{fig:ferro3d}) that the maximum relative error for $J<0$ to be around $0.03$, which is around $3\% $ and the minimum relative error is $0$.
+However, for $J>0$, the maximum relative error is 0.07, and the minimum is 0.01, as shown in Fig.~(\ref{depth2}).
+This reflects that our VQE works well for a wide range of parameters, even in depth 2, which has never been reported in previous studies concerning this model \cite{wiersema2020exploring,wang2023scalable}.